Autres lectures d'été

 From the Free Press:

+change the way we think about some of the most important questions in life.
 In this elegant and provocative book, Sam Harris demonstrates — with great intellectual ferocity and panache — that free will is an inherently flawed and incoherent concept, even in subjective terms.
 If he is right, the book will radically change the way we view ourselves as human beings.

 ~ V.S.
 Ramachandran, Director of the Center for Brain and Cognition, UCSD, and author of The Tell-Tale Brain.